 Before the beach could build back up following Hurricane Andrew, Hurricane Opal struck in 1995.
 The resulting tidal surge swept around the lighthouse, forcing it off its piling foundation.
 As the lighthouse settled into the sand, the circular staircase was torn from the interior walls, and the tower developed a pronounced lean.
 The oil house and keeper’s dwelling were also heavily damaged by the storm, however, the dwelling apparently had suffered significant damage already at the hands of a group of coastguardsmen who found it made good firewood.

 Many thought the lighthouse was certainly lost, but a local campaign called “Save the Light” was started by John Lee, editor of the Apalachicola Times.
 The Cape St. George Lighthouse Society was soon formed, and over the next couple of years the group managed to raise over $250,000.
-In June of 1999, contractor Bill Grimes, hired by the association, arrived on the island to save the lighthouse.
+In June 1999, contractor Bill Grimes, hired by the association, arrived on the island to save the lighthouse.
 Armed with a backhoe, Grimes took a low-tech approach towards saving the tower.
 He slowly excavated sand from beneath one side of the tower, and after many days the lighthouse started to settle back to vertical.
-With the tower level, several drillings were made through the four-foot thick walls at the base of the tower.
+With the tower level, several holes were drilled through the four-foot thick walls at the base of the tower.
 A ring of corrugated metal was then formed around the bottom of the tower, and a ten-foot-tall base of cement was poured in the mold.
 The concrete flowed through the cutouts made in the base of the tower, securing the lighthouse to the cement block.
 For a few years, the hollow tower stood securely anchored in its own cement island, permitting it to remain upright, even as water occasionally encircled the tower.

 In 2000, the Cape St. George Lighthouse Society was dissolved, leaving the lighthouse without an active caretaker until a new group, the St. George Lighthouse Association, was formed on December 6, 2004.
 By that time, the lighthouse was standing in shallow water, and the concrete foundation that was attached to the base of the lighthouse had started to succumb to the constant wave action.
 The new organization was determined to move the tower inland before it was lost in the surf.